daiphuongngo/Home-Credit-Default-Risk-Analysis-on-Big-Data-Hadoop-SQL-Tableau-PowerBI/README.md

 Home Credit should focus on Working income type (rejected 748, 49% of rejected cases), Married couples (approved 2/3 of cases), Secondary/High school education (73% of approved cases) background of applicants as the first priority & the main customer target.
 Secondary customer targets should be Commercial Associates, Single/Not Married customers, High School.

+## Hadoop

+### Before I start, what is Hadoop?

+Hadoop is an open source software platform for scalable, distributed computing.
+It provides fast and reliable analysis of both structured data and unstructured data.
+Apache Hadoop software library is essentially a framework that  allows for the distributed processing of large datasets across  clusters of computers using a simple programming model.
+Hadoop can scale up from single servers to thousands of  machines, each offering local computation and storage.

+Hadoop Ecosystem Projects includes components as below.
+However, I will use only HBase, HDFS, Hive, Zeppelin to conduct ETL, analysis and visualization.

+- Hadoop Common utilities
+- Avro: A data serialization system with scripting languages.
+- Chukwa: managing large distributed systems.
+- HBase: A scalable, distributed database for large tables.
+- HDFS: A distributed file system that provides high-throughput access to application data.
+It uses a master/slave architecture in which one device  (master) termed as NameNode controls one or more other devices (slaves) termed as DataNode.
+It breaks Data/Files into small blocks (128 MB each block) and  stores on DataNode and each block replicates on other nodes to  accomplish fault tolerance.
+NameNode keeps the track of blocks written to the DataNode.
+There are Assumptions and Goals of HDFS:

+	+ Hardware Failure

+	+ Streaming Data Access (Best for batch processing)

+	+ Large Data Sets

+	+ Simple Coherency Model (write-once-read-many access model)

+	+ Portability Across Heterogeneous Hardware and Software Platforms

+- Hive: data summarization and ad hoc querying.
+- MapReduce: A distributed processing on compute clusters.
+In other words, it is a software framework for distributed processing of large data sets.
+The framework takes care of scheduling tasks, monitoring them  and re-executing any failed tasks.
+It splits the input data set into independent chunks that are  processed in a completely parallel manner.
+MapReduce framework sorts the outputs of the maps, which are  then input to the reduce tasks.
+Typically, both the input and the  output of the job are stored in a file system.

+- Zeppelin: a web-based notebook for data ingestion, exploration, visualization, sharing collaborative features of Hadoop ecosystem.
+It has a concept called “interpreter”, a language backend that enables various data sources to be plugged into Zeppelin.

+- Pig: A high-level data-flow language for parallel computation.

+- ZooKeeper: coordination service for distributed applications.

 ## Hive

 ### Creating Hive external & external tables for application & previous application datasets